Qi-Rec/qi-rec/README.md

 ## Backend (Dmitry Krasnoyarov)

+The backend component of the Qi-Rec system is responsible for handling user authentication, storing recommendation history, and communicating with the frontend and ML components.
+It is built using Go, a statically typed, compiled language that is efficient and reliable for backend development.

+### Features

+- User Authentication: Handles user sign up, sign in, and session management using PostgreSQL.
+- Recommendation History: Stores and retrieves user recommendation history using MongoDB.
+- API Endpoints: Provides endpoints for the frontend to interact with, facilitating seamless data exchange.

+### Technologies

+- Go: The backend is written in Go, known for its efficiency and strong support for concurrent programming.
+- Gin-Gonic: A web framework written in Go.
+It features a robust set of libraries for building web applications.
+- PostgreSQL: A powerful, open-source object-relational database system used for user authentication and session management.
+- MongoDB: A source-available cross-platform document-oriented database program, used for storing recommendation history.

+### Prerequisites

+- Go
+- PostgreSQL
+- MongoDB

+### Built With

+- Go
+- Gin-Gonic
+- PostgreSQL
+- MongoDB

+By following these instructions, you will be able to set up and run the backend part of the Qi-Rec project, providing necessary services for user authentication and recommendation history.

 ## ML + MLOps (Arman Tovmasian)

 ML Core is a machine learning project that uses Python and the FastAPI framework.
 It is designed to provide a RESTful API for song recommendation based on a given playlist.